FranchuFranchu/inet-types/EXPLANATION.md

 ### Subtyping

-The inverse operator is closely related to subtyping.
+The duality operator is closely related to subtyping.
 If anything that can consume a T can also consume an U, then U is effectively a subtype of T. In this system, this looks like `~T ~ U`, which can be used to define `U <= T`.

 If `T <= U`, then `~U <= ~T`